meganspurney/meganspurney.github.io/_pages/about.md

   - /about.html
 ---

-**I am applying to PhD programs to study developmental cognitive neuroscience for admission in Fall 2024!** *Please see the [Research](research.md) tab to learn more about my research interests and career goals.*

 As a NIH post-baccalaureate fellow in the Clinical & Translational Neuroscience Branch under [Dr. Karen Berman](https://www.nimh.nih.gov/research/research-conducted-at-nimh/principal-investigators/karen-berman), I conduct research using structural and functional magnetic resonance imaging (MRI), as well as positron-emission tomography (PET), to investigate the relationship between gonadal hormone fluctuations during the menstrual cycle and the intrinsic resting activity of the brain in healthy women.
 In addition, I also investigate how this relationship is mediated by exogenous hormone manipulation via oral contraceptive use.

 <p align="center">